CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 **_TODO: update picture with everything connected_**

 ### Software Design:
-A number of hardware pieces are communicating with each other (two microbits per wand, a Macbook, a Raspberry Pi, a LEGO Mindstorms motor).
+A number of hardware pieces are communicating with each other (two micro:bits per wand, a Macbook, a Raspberry Pi, a LEGO Mindstorms motor).
 It was a challenge to decide which software is running on which hardware piece, and how communication is established seamlessly and wirelessly between them.
 In the end, OSC messages facilitate the communication.
 It was also challenging to 1) tune the parameters for dynamic time warping models for optimal gesture classification, 2) incorporate voice incantations along with the wand gestures, and 3) consistently identify voice incantations in noisy environments.

 Dynamic time warping models have parameters for maximum downsampling length of examples, minimum length used for matches, and two others called "match width" and "match hop size."
 The first two were both set to 30 because it was empirically determined to be the largest number before the MacBook would run out of memory and become jittery.
 And keeping the minimum length used for matches the same as the maximum downsampling length prevented the beginnings of one wand gesture from being falsely classified as the other.